awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 The secret can contain other information;but Amazon Kendra ignores it\.
 For more information, see [What is Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

-When you create the ServiceNow data source you specify an IAM role that grants Amazon Kendra permission to access resources required to index your ServiceNow instance\.
+When you create the ServiceNow data source, you specify an IAM role that grants Amazon Kendra permission to access resources required to index your ServiceNow instance\.
 The data source IAM role must have permission to access the secret and to use the AWS Key Management Service \(AWS KMS\) key that was used to decrypt it\.
 For more information, see [IAM role for ServiceNow data sources](iam-roles.md#iam-roles-ds-sn)\.

 You provide ServiceNow connection information in the Amazon Kendra console or by using an instance of the [ServiceNowConfiguration](API_ServiceNowConfiguration.md) data type\.
 You must provide the following information:
 + The ARN of the Secrets Manager secret that contains the credentials required to access the ServiceNow instance\.